The Story of Baile’s Road

 Viewing the past from our small nuclear families in 2018 prevents us from understanding how important the network of kinship ties that governed life on the frontier in early Dade County was.
 In this post, I hope to show you some of those relationships as they pertain to Baile’s Road.

-Baile’s Road is named after John Charles Baile, who was born on December 27, 1859 in West Alexandria, Preble County, Ohio.
-He was the son of John and Sarah Lovina Williams Baile.
-In the 1900 census of Warrensburg, Johnson County, Missouri, he was enumerated with his wife, Rosie, 28, their daughter Hilda, 6, and their son Kenneth, 4.
-He was a farmer, like the vast majority of his neighbors.
+Baile’s Road is named after John Charles Baile, who was born on December 27, 1859 in Dayton, Ohio.
+He was the son of John and Sarah Lovina Eby Baile.
+In 1877, after his father died, his mother moved the family to Warrensburg, Missouri.1 In 1880, he, his mother and his five siblings were living in Warrensburg, Missouri.2 He still lived there 20 years later, in 1900, when he was enumerated with his wife, Rosie, 28, their daughter Hilda, 6, and their son Kenneth, 4.
+He was a farmer, like the vast majority of his neighbors.3 In 1902, the Johnson County Board of Equalization raised the assessed value of his farm from $3,500 to $4,500, a substantial increase.4 Baile was a successful farmer 5 and businessman who bought and sold property in the Williamsburg area.
+In 1907, he sold 325 acres to his younger brother, Clifton A. Baile, for $16,000.6

-Also living in Warrensburg were John Collins Christopher and his wife, Minnie Claire.
-She was a sister of John Charles Baile and her husband was a prominent real estate investor.
-Another person of interest in Warrensburg was Nancy Jane Baile Roop, the wife of Ezra Roop.
-Nancy was the older sister of John Charles (J. C.) Baile and the mother of John A. Roop, who figures into the story after J. C. came to Miami.
+Also living in Warrensburg were Joseph Collins Christopher (1850-1929) and his wife, Minnie Claire.
+She was a sister of John Charles Baile and her husband was a wealthy real estate investor.
+Joseph’s brother, George R., was a blacksmith in 1870 in Coldwater, Missouri who had a combined real and personal estate valued at $4,600.7 Another person of interest in Warrensburg was Nancy Jane Baile Roop (1839-1922), the wife of Ezra Roop.
+In 1870, Ezra had a combined real and personal estate valued at $12,500.
+Nancy was the older sister of J. C. Baile and the mother of John A. Roop, born in 1866.

-During this time period, J. C. acquired a tract of land east of Goulds from the Model Land Company that is variously given as anywhere from 400 to 1,000 acres.
-There were at least three people who were partners with Baile in this venture: William H. Owens, William L. Burch, and Thomas E. Cheatham.
-Who is associated with J. C. in his Baile Farm venture depends on which source is consulted.
-William H. Owens was a truck farmer who boarded with Charles W. Smith, who lived on 9th street in the 1910 census of Miami.
-Smith was a wealthy automobile dealer from Lawrence, Kansas who had 300 acres of tomatoes on the Baile Farm.
-William L. Burch was a truck (vegetable) farmer, who had retired from the Benner line, a merchant shipping line based in New York City.
-He built the launch Sallie and in 1903 “began regular excursions” up the Miami River.6 Thomas E. Cheatham owned a tailoring business in Miami and was the brother of J. Hubbard Cheatham, a wealthy merchant.
-They were natives of Viriginia and had come to Miami from Bartow, Florida in 1898 to serve the needs of the Spanish-American War soldiers in town at that time, according to an article by Howard Kleinberg published in the Miami News as the “363rd in a series of articles about early Miami.”
-The Cheathams lived in South Side, which, before it was taken over by the building boom of the early 2000s, was a wealthy residential area with numerous mansions west of Brickell and south of S.W.
+In June of 1909, J. C. Baile, William L. Burch, and Thomas E. Cheatham (who, like Baile, was from Warrensburg, Missiouri), acquired a tract of land east of Goulds from the Model Land Company and filed for Letters Patent with the State of Florida to establish the Campo Rico Trucking Company.
+Burch, with 1 share, was president; Cheatham, with 111 shares, was vice-president; and Baile, with 55 shares, was the secretary and treasurer.24 William L. Burch was a typical early Miami entrepreneur who engaged in truck farming and selling real estate.
+He also owned a saloon and operated a number of launches which took passengers to the beach and up the Miami River to see the Everglades.
+In 1903, he built the launch Sallie and began making trips up the Miami River.25 26 Thomas E. Cheatham owned a tailoring business in Miami and was the brother of J. Hubbard Cheatham, a wealthy merchant.
+They were natives of Viriginia and had come to Miami from Bartow, Florida in 1898 to serve the needs of the Spanish-American War soldiers in town at that time, according to an article by Howard Kleinberg published in the Miami News as the “363rd in a series of articles about early Miami.”27 The Cheathams lived in South Side, which, before it was taken over by the building boom of the early 2000s, was a wealthy residential area with numerous mansions west of Brickell and south of S.W.
 8th St.

-By late 1909, the Campo Rico Trucking Company was advertising in the Miami Metropolis:7
+By late 1909, the Campo Rico Trucking Company was advertising in the Miami Metropolis:28

 Farmers rented the land owned by J. C. Baile and his partners and grew tomatoes, cabbage, potatoes, celery, beans and other crops for the Miami market and for shipment to the North.
-Among the farmers were William Ira Peters, a brother of tomato king Thomas J. Peters; Leon M. Fornell, who was born in France; Anderson Lee Allen, the postmaster of Goulds, who was killed in 1922 in a train/truck accident;8 Charles W. Bush and John Strange.
+Among the farmers were William Ira Peters, a brother of tomato king Thomas J. Peters; Leon M. Fornell, who was born in France; Anderson Lee Allen, County Commissioner from District 4 in 1908, member of the Florida Citrus Exchange and the postmaster of Goulds in 191329, who was killed in 1922 in a train/truck accident;30 Charles W. Bush and John Strange.
 John Strange was an iron worker from Brooklyn who quit his job on the Key West Extension after the 1906 hurricane and settled in Goulds to become a supervisor for Campo Rico.
+He was the Strange in the Owens and Strange subdivision in Goulds, plat book 9, page 63, platted in 1924.

-The Baile Farm was in the East Glade, roughly between S.W.
-248th St. on the south and S.W.
-216 St. on the north.
-Baile built a 1.5 mile long narrow gauge tram line before 191110 to carry the produce from the field packing house at about Allapattah Road and Silver Palm Drive to the packing house near the depot in Goulds.
+The Baile Farm was in the East Glade, between S.W.
+232nd St. on the south and Black Point Creek on the north.
+Baile built a 1.5 mile long narrow gauge tram line before 191132 to carry the produce from the field packing house at about Allapattah Road and Silver Palm Drive to the packing house near the depot in Goulds.

 This is a photograph of the packing house on Allapattah Road: